 This activity was approved in our FY 2009 Annual MTW Plan and was modified in our FY 2012 Annual MTW Plan.
 The activity was implemented on July 1, 2011 for all new lease ups and recertifications.
 A modification was proposed via Amendment 1B to our FY 2015 Plan.
-In 2016 HUD requested that the proposed modification be relocated to the proposed FY 2017 MTW Plan, and the modification was approved with that Plan.
-The approved activity has been relocated to this section with this proposed amendment.
+In 2016 HUD requested that the proposed modification be relocated to this FY 2017 MTW Plan.
+The re-proposal of this activity is included in Section III of this Plan.